scottmishra/DesignPatterns/src/README.txt

--Classes should be open for extension but closed for modification -Depend upon abstractions, not on concrete classes -Principle of least knowledge, talk only to your immediate friends
+-Classes should be open for extension but closed for modification -Depend upon abstractions, not on concrete classes -Principle of least knowledge, talk only to your immediate friends -The Hollywood principle: don't call us, we'll call you

 OO Patterns:
 -Strategy Pattern -> see patterns.design.chapter1.strategypattern